OH-linalan/military_project/README.md

-@military_project
-#C++ Coding Style Guide
+# C++ Coding Style Guide
-##Introduction
+## Introduction
-####This document provides guidelines for writing C++ code using the K&R method.
+#### This document provides guidelines for writing C++ code using the K&R method.
 The K&R style is a popular coding style for C and C++ that emphasizes readability and simplicity.
 The style is named after the authors of "The C Programming Language," Brian Kernighan and Dennis Ritchie.

 Naming Conventions
 Use descriptive names for variables, functions, and classes.
 Avoid single-letter variable names.